 Origin of Utonagan Dogs

 Utonagan – The name was taken from Chinook Indian Language meaning “spirit of the wolf”.
 At first glance, its striking resemblance to a wolf will leave your mouth open for a moment.
 This strong, athletic wolf alike is not from the wolf’s bloodline directly.
 But one of the parent breeds; Siberian Husky belongs to wolves.

 What’s unique and interesting about the Utonagan dogs?

-Well, these dazzling Utonagan dogs are new in the world of hybrid dogs.
+Well, these dazzling dogs are relatively new in the world of hybrid dogs.
 They were created in the 1980s by Edwina Harrison, who was determined to get a breed that resembles a wolf but inherits the attributes of a well-tempered domestic dog.

 The Utonagan dogs have a unique bloodline; they were carefully cross-bred by using a Siberian Husky; renowned for its ability to work in packs, with an athletic body enabling it to move heavy luggage from one place to another, an Alaskan Malamute; the active brainy ones who mix up well with others, a German Shepherd; the multi-tasking breed, which is famous for its intelligence and accommodative nature and five other rescued dogs, whose origin is still not known.

-The Siberian Husky is a Northeast Asian dog breed that is known for its energy, dominance, and its ability to sled.
+The Siberian Husky is a Northeast Asian dog breed that is known for its energy, dominance, and ability to sled.
 It was developed by the Chukchi people and is one of the closest breeds to the Alaskan Malamute and Alaskan Husky.
 It usually has beautiful blue eyes and dashing looks which is why it is considered one of the most beautiful dogs.

 It is a high-energy dog that needs a lot of exercise and activities to kill its boredom.
 Because of its superstar looks, the Siberian Husky has been featured in several movies such as Togo, Eight Below, and Snow Buddies.
-This proud dog is difficult to maintain and is not suitable for first-time owners.
+This proud dog is a high-maintenance breed and is not suitable for first-time owners.